Pat Bradley (boxer): Early career

 Bradley was born on March 3, 1884, in Buncrana, County Donegal, Ireland.
 He had seven fights in the San Francisco area between 1909 and 1911.
 In five of his early fights from the spring of 1909 until 1910, he knocked out Willie Carter, Morris Lowenstein, C. F. Clark, and Billy Grupp in the San Francisco area.
 These were likely short four round bouts as reflected in Bradley's BoxRec record.
 Longer bouts were less common in California during this period.

 Continuing to fight in the San Francisco area, BoxRec had him matched with Buck Crouse, Rufus Williams, Frank Mayfield, and Sailor Bert Bowers.
 In 1912, he defeated Maurice Flemming, Bill Yank Rudd, and Frenchman Jean Audouy mostly by knockout in Sydney, Australia in full feature bouts scheduled for twenty rounds.

 The Sydney Morning Herald wrote of his November 2, 1912, with Audouy, that when Audouy "dropped to his hands and knees" fairly early in the eighth round without receiving a blow, the referee ruled a disqualification, conforming with the articles of the fight.
-It is important to note that Bradley had landed a blow to Audouy's jaw which staggered him earlier in the round, though he had not fallen.
+Bradley had landed a blow to Audouy's jaw which staggered him earlier in the round, though he had not fallen.
 Such incidents probably added to Bradley's reputation as a powerful hitter.
 One article wrote of Bradley, that "Those swings...were dreadful things to contemplate, and when one landed, there was hardly ever a mistake--the full count followed.
 And unlike the average fighter, he could not pull a punch: he could not stall."
 In 1913 he knocked out both Jean Audouy, and Charlie Godfrey in feature fights scheduled for twenty rounds in Sydney Stadium in Sydney.